 Falling in love and choosing to get married should be one of the happiest times of your life.
-However, being fiscally responsible during this time can protect you in case your marriage doesn’t work out.
-Prenuptial agreements often carry a negative stigma, but they are not indicative of a lack of trust in your relationship.
+However, being fiscally responsible during this time can protect you if your marriage doesn’t work out.
+Prenuptial agreements often carry a negative stigma, but they do not indicate a lack of trust in your relationship.
 While they’re not necessarily romantic, prenuptial agreements are practical documents everyone should have before marrying.
 Before the wedding, Austin couples should consider the protection a prenup provides to both people in the relationship.
+What happens if you don’t sign a prenup?

 Refusing to enter into a prenuptial agreement can have long-term consequences.
 An experienced Austin attorney from Smith & Bledsoe Family Law can advise you about those consequences.
 We can also assist you with drafting a fair and equitable premarital agreement.